 How do you continue to grow as an artist?

 Over time my art has developed and gotten better through practice and a lot of trial and error.
 It is still growing and developing everyday, through new ideas and being more bold.
 I learned what I know largely from Tamaora Walker.
-The way I keep learning is by continuing to push myself and my designs further, to be more ambitious with my work under the guidance of Tama, but also by trying new things and working it out as I go.
+The way I keep learning is by continuing to push myself and my designs further, to be more ambitious with my work under the guidance of Tamaora, but also by trying new things and working it out as I go.

-One thing Tama told me which I find helpful when trying new designs is "nothing is hard, only new and one day if you practice and keep trying it will no longer be new".
+One thing Tamaora told me which I find helpful when trying new designs is "nothing is hard, only new and one day if you practice and keep trying it will no longer be new".

 Meet the carver - Akapita Scally